Attaching a wood post to a deck’s concrete footing, a concrete walkway, patio or porch slab is easy. Here’s how to do it.

 - Mark the location of the holes in a metal post bracket on the concrete.

-- Drill holes in the concrete of the right diameter for lead shields using a masonry bit in a hammer drill.
+- Drill holes into the concrete that are the right diameter for lead shields using a masonry bit in a hammer drill.

 - Insert lead shields into the holes in the concrete.